coldtype/coldtype/docs/about.rst

 This library is mostly the work of me, `Rob Stenson <https://robstenson.com>`_, but I want to acknowledge the work of some people and projects who’ve helped bring this project to life:

-* `Goodhertz <https://goodhertz.com>`, who has supported the open-sourcing of this library, which was originally written to set text in audio plugin interfaces.
+* `Goodhertz <https://goodhertz.com>`_ has supported the open-sourcing of this library, which was originally written to set text in audio plugin interfaces.

 * Coldtype Obviously is a open-source subset of the commercially-available font `Obviously <https://ohnotype.co/fonts/obviously>`_ by OHno Type Co; s/o to James Edmondson for donating those 8 characters to this project.